fernandobohrer/ansible-role-docker-engine/README.md

 # Ansible Role: docker_engine

-An Ansible role that deploys [Docker][01] on Linux boxes.
+An Ansible role that deploys the [Docker Engine][01] on Linux boxes.

 ## 🚀 Motivation

-Installing docker manually on several hosts can be tedious.
+Installing the Docker Engine manually on several hosts can be tedious.
 It would be nice to automate this task.

 ## 📑 Role Variables